 | Tuition per credit hour

 International students requiring the services of our English Language Center may have additional tuition charges.

 1RIT health insurance is required for all full-time graduate students.
 This is the annual rate for 12 months.
-For students entering in semesters other than Fall, this amount will be adjusted.
+For students entering in semesters other than Fall, this amount will be reduced.
 If a student does not have coverage, this requirement may be satisfied by enrolling in RIT's Basic Accident & Sickness coverage underwritten by Aetna Life Insurance Company.
 Enrollment is fully voluntary for all students except certain international students.
-Registered A, B, E, F, G, I, J, K, O, Q, R and V visa International Students will automatically be enrolled in this plan.
+Registered International Students with a/an A, B, E, F, G, I, J, K, O, Q, R and V visa will automatically be enrolled in this plan.
 More information about health insurance can be obtained from the Student Health Center.

 3Photography and art students should estimate an additional $2,000 for materials and supplies per 9-month period of study.

 The Student Financial Services (SFS) Office sends electronic billing statements prior to the beginning of each semester.
 The billing statements reflect charges for tuition and fees and can be viewed online at eServices.
 If you are living in RIT housing, your room and meal plan charges will also appear on your statement.